DragonRidersUnite/book/src/01-hello-dragon.md

 [TODO: drawing of the game loop and why it matters]

 The game loop will begin to feel more natural over time, but for now, remember this: **DRGTK runs the `tick` method 60 times every second**.

+## What's Next

+Let's get the player dragon moving around on the screen when we press certain keys.
+Player input is foundational to making games and a great next step.